charlineshen/AC215_CryCryBaby/README.md

 (5) `src/model/docker-shell.sh` - This shell file grabs credentials from GCP and automates the execution of Dockerfile.

 **Mock Submission**

+The following is an example of running preprocessing container.
+You could run other containers by changing the path to directory and the python script you run.

 ***To open the container:***

 0. Send an email to charlineshen@g.harvard.edu with your email address associated with your GCP account.
 We would add you as an editor to our GCP project.
 1. [Login GCP, select ac215-project-400018, start the VM instance]
-2. Open a GCP terminal, change directory into /home/charlineshen/AC215_CryCryBaby/src/dataversion folder
+2. Open a GCP terminal, change directory into /home/charlineshen/AC215_CryCryBaby/src/preprocessing folder
 3. Run `docker-shell.sh` using command: `sudo sh docker-shell.sh`
-4. Inside the container, run preprocessing using command: `python model.py`
+4. Inside the container, run preprocessing using command: `python preprocessing.py`
+5. `preprocessing.py` would download audio files from GCP bucket, transform audio files into spectrograms(matrices in .npy files), and then upload the processed files to GCP bucket.
+You could observe the updates in Cloud Storage - Buckets in your GCP project.
-5. Stop VM instance!
+6. Stop VM instance!

 **Notebooks**
  (This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.
 Note, currently all notebooks are very messy and will be cleaned up later!)